vjanjali/General/Anjali_VisualCV_US.md

 - specializing in Cloud Computing and

-- Virtualization with a CGPA score of 3.454 on
+- Virtualization with a CGPA score of 3.454

-- 4.

 - B.Tech.
 Information Technology